Mandarin orange: Production

-In 2022, world production of mandarin oranges (combined with tangerines, clementines, and satsumas in reporting to FAOSTAT) was 44.2 million tonnes, led by China with 61% of the global total.
-Spain produced 1.8 million tonnes in 2022, with Turkey, Egypt, and Morocco as other significant producers.
+In 2024, world production of mandarin oranges (combined with tangerines and clementines in reporting to FAOSTAT) was approximately 50 million tonnes, led by China with 51% of the total.
+Turkey produced two million tonnes in 2024, with Spain and Egypt as other significant producers.

 Uses

 Nutrition

-A mandarin orange contains 85% water, 13% carbohydrates, and negligible amounts of fat and protein (table).
-Among micronutrients, only vitamin C is in significant content (32% of the Daily Value) in a 100-gram reference serving, with all other nutrients in low amounts.
+A raw mandarin orange is 85% water, 13% carbohydrates, and contains negligible amounts of fat and protein (table).
+In a reference amount of 100 g, a mandarin orange supplies 53 calories of food energy, and only vitamin C as 30% of the Daily Value, with all other micronutrients in low amounts (table).

 Culinary

 Mandarins have a stronger and sweeter taste than sweet oranges.
 They are peeled and eaten fresh or used in salads, desserts and main dishes.
 Fresh mandarins are used in the production of the liqueur Mandarine Napoléon.

 The peel is used fresh, whole or as zest, or dried as chenpi.
 It can be used as a spice for cooking, baking, drinks, or candy.
-Essential oil from the fresh peel may be used as a flavouring for candy, in gelatins, ice cream, chewing gum, and baked goods.
-It is used as a flavouring in some liqueurs.
+Essential oil from the fresh peel may be used as a flavoring for candy, in gelatins, ice cream, chewing gum, and baked goods.
+It is used as a flavoring in some liqueurs.